Best Plant-Based Foods for Grilling

 Don't stop with portobellos.
 "Another favorite plant-based food to grill is maitake mushrooms," Gorin says.
 Maitakes have dozens of little mushroom caps that flower from its base, which makes them look a bit like feather dusters.
 Coat them with a neutral oil and then cook them over medium-low heat on the grill—they'll flatten out quite a bit, and take on a dense, meaty texture.
 Gorin loves pairing hers with a creamy sauce.

 Raw pineapple is a great summer snack, but throwing pineapple slices on the grill makes them dessert-worthy.
 "Heating fruit helps bring out the sweetness in fruit, and so a naturally sweet treat becomes even more enjoyable," Gorin says.
 "You can grill pineapple rings and enjoy them on their own, or you can cut up the pieces after grilling and toss them into a salad!"
 Throw the slices onto a very hot grill, then reduce the heat to medium.
 This way, you'll get grill marks but your fruit won't turn to mush.
-This Grilled Pineapple with Coconut Black Sticky Rice is an impressive option for dessert.

 "Grilled eggplant makes an excellent side dish for your summer BBQs," English says.
 You can cut extra thick slices of eggplant (about two inches) and grill them over medium low-heat until they get soft and slightly charred.
 "I like to use a good garlic olive oil blend to add rich flavor to the silky eggplant 'meat'" English says.
 Salt your eggplant after slicing it, then let it sit for at least 30 minutes before drying with a paper towel or clean kitchen towel.
 The salt will draw out excess moisture and overly bitter flavor.
-This Grilled Eggplant (pictured above) is delicious and simple or get a little fancier with our Grilled Eggplant Parmesan.
+Grilled eggplant is delicious and simple or get a little fancier with our Grilled Eggplant Parmesan.

 If you want an impressive-looking steak alternative, try cauliflower.
 Jennifer Rodriguez Jaramillo, MS, RDN, LD, likes to halve a cauliflower head from top to bottom, so that each half still has its stem and stays together on the grill.
 She often marinates hers with a thin layer of chopped canned chipotle peppers, then adds olive oil, salt, and pepper before grilling.
 Place the halves cut-side down on the grill to cook them, and use medium-low heat so that the cauliflower has time to soften without burning.
 These Grilled Cauliflower Steaks with Almond Pesto & Butter Beans are another impressive option.